skienzmatishun/rippreport/content/p/a-reckoning-is-predicted/index.md

   length_score: 100
   category_score: 0
   rank: 10
 alttags: A person in a black robe holds a crystal ball containing the faces of Hoss Mack, Anthony Lowery, Chris Elliot, and Kristi Hagood
+summary: Sheriff's office leadership enforced a decade-long culture of absolute immunity to protect loyal deputies from public accountability.
+Internal emails and hidden body camera logs highlight a distinct pattern of suppressing evidence during fatal law enforcement encounters.
+The tide is turning as citizens reject the Good Ol' Boy network at the ballot box.
 ---
 Let’s face the facts: money wins elections.
 Sometimes the best man does not win, especially when only 10 percent of the voting public decides who wins and all the rest just bitch.